ichugwindex/monkeytype-desktop-plugin/README.md

 * App runs in the background, hidden from the taskbar.
 * Customizable window position, size, background opacity and text brightness via a configuration json file.
 * Sample Rainmeter ini file to launch the app on start up.
+* Only been built and tested on Windows.
+Contact me if you want Mac support.

 ## Dev Setup